 What are User IDs and group IDs?
 How are they different from user and group names?
-To keep it simple these are special numbers allocated to each user and group as their account is created.
+In simple words, these are special numbers allocated to each user and group as their account is created.
 Computers like numbers more than names and hence Linux assigns us users with numbers to make its own processing simpler!
-These are similar to the number or code allocated to you on your passports!
+These are similar to say your passport or ID card numbers!

 Why can’t I see my password here?
 Isn’t passwd file supposed to store my password?
 It was originally used to store passwords, but then it was moved to the “etc/shadows” file as a simple security measure!

 Also if you notice the result you will find plenty of users, most of these are service users apart from the root and very few human users.
-They can be identified using the last part of the default shell.
+The service users can be identified using the last part of the default shell.
 These service users usually have “nologin” written at the end of their entries as shown in the screenshot below.